 odontoblasts

-pain at temperature
+pain due to temperature

 EDI Within 2-6 µA No inflammatory re-

-pulp stock
+pulp shares

-Areas of demineralization of hard tissues of teeth
+Areas of demineralization of hard dental tissues

 rays